Learn

 • Until you’re recovered, avoid climbing ladders, riding a bicycle, or playing sports where there is a risk of getting hit on the head.

-• Always wear the right helmet when you’re doing sports (e.g., biking, skating, horseback riding, skiing, snowboarding, skateboarding, in-line skating).
-Make sure the helmet is certified and follow the manufacturer’s instructions for wearing it.
+• Always wear the right helmet when you’re doing sports like biking, skating, horseback riding, skiing, snowboarding, skateboarding, and in-line skating.
+Make sure your helmet is certified and follow the manufacturer’s instructions for wearing it.

 • Follow all safety procedures and use safety equipment when working from heights or around dangerous machinery.